karayabin/universe-snapshot/universe/Ling/Light_EndRoutine_CsrfPageCleaner/README.md

 - 1.4.0 -- 2019-19-19

-    - update LightEndRoutineCsrfPageCleanerHandler to accommodate Light.end_routine event instead of the end_routine service
+    - update LightEndRoutineCsrfPageCleanerHandler to accommodate Ling.Light.end_routine event instead of the end_routine service

 - 1.3.1 -- 2019-10-01